dialog-semiconductor/BLE_SDK6_examples/ibeacon_Optim/doc/source/description.md

 Battery life can be calculated when you know the average current consumption of the device and the energy capacity of your battery.
 Battery Lifetime Estimator tool can be used and it can be loaded (from the Smartsnippets toolbox) by selecting the “Power Monitor” under Layout in the Toolbar or the “Battery Lifetime Estimator” under Tools.

-Because the example needs changes into the SDK we are providing within the source directory all the modified files.

 ## HW and SW configuration